 RICHARDSON, David Thomas.
 Langholm, Dumfriesshire 176? — on sea ?.11.1808.
 British (Scottish) Colonial Officer in India.
-Like several his brothers he went to India as cadet in 1779.
+Son of Gilbert Richardson (d.
+1783) and Susanna Scott (d.
+1775).
+Like several of his brothers he went to India as cadet in 1779.
 Learned soon Persian and Hindustani.
 In 1799 came to England accompanied by Mirza Abu Taleb Khan, a Persian scholar of Oudh.
 In 1800 married Violet Oliver and 1801 returned to India to set up the new staff college at Barasat.
 In 1805-07 Military Secretary of Governor-General Barlow.
 In 1808 decided to retire.
 Lieutenant-Colonel.
-Perished in a hurricane with his family in Indian Ocean on way back to the U.K.
+Perished in a hurricane with his family (wife and three young children) in Indian Ocean aboard of the Lord Nelson on way back to the U.K.

 Sources: T. Willasey-Wilsey in http://www.victorianweb.org/history/empire/india/37.html; Wikipedia.

 Last Updated on 7 months by Admin